TimeleapLabs/unchained/CLA.md

 ## 5. Acceptance and Termination

 - By submitting a Contribution to the Project, you agree to the terms of this Agreement.
-- This Agreement will be effective upon your first submission of a Contribution to the Project, and will terminate if you cease contributing or upon notice by Kenshi.
+- This Agreement will be effective upon your first submission of a Contribution to the Project, and will terminate if you cease contributing or upon notice by Timeleap.

 ## 6. Miscellaneous